Does it ever snow in Mexico?

 Free Mexico Travel Guide and Travel Information

-The last time it snowed in Mexico City downtown was exactly on January 12th, 1967, more than 50 years ago.
-That day, the reported snowfall was 5 cm in the city’s downtown and main square surrounding areas.
-The previous time it was snowing was just on March 5th, 1940.
+The last time it snowed in Mexico City downtown was exactly on January 12th, 1967.
+That day, the reported snowfall was 5 cm in Mexico City’s downtown and the Historic Center’s surrounding areas.

 Use these tags to read more related posts and reviews: